ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Detecting Unwanted Location Tracking

-There are four ways that the DULT Protocol should assist Targets in detecting potentially Unwanted Tracking: 1) active scanning, 2) passive scanning, 3) tracking Tag alerts, and 4) Crowdsourced Network activities logs.
+There are four ways that the DULT Protocol should assist Targets in detecting potentially Unwanted Tracking: 1) manual scanning, 2) passive scanning, 3) tracking Tag alerts, and 4) Crowdsourced Network activities logs.

-#### Active Scanning
+#### Manual Scanning

 There may be scenarios where a Target suspects that they are being tracked without their consent.
-Active scanning should allow a user to use a native application on their Device to search for Location-tracking Tags that are separated from their Owners.
+Manual scanning should allow a user to use a native application on their Device to search for Location-tracking Tags that are separated from their Owners.
 When a Tag has been identified as potentially being used for Unwanted Tracking, the user should be able to view the serial number of the Device along with Obfuscated Owner Information and instructions on how to find and/or disable the Tag (see {{finding-tracking-tags}} and {{disabling-tracking-tags}}).
 Additional information about when that Tag has been previously encountered within a designated time window (e.g. the last 12 hours) should also be included if available (see {{balancing-privacy-and-security}}).
 Allowing users to "snooze" or ignore Tags known to be safe (e.g. Tags from a family member) could also be implemented.
-Tracking Tags that are near their Owners should not be shared to avoid abuse of the active scanning feature.
+Tracking Tags that are near their Owners should not be shared to avoid abuse of the manual scanning feature.

 #### Passive Scanning